 HCI Group in Focus

-In terms of dividend growth, the company's current annualized dividend of $1.60 is up 8.5% from last year.
-In the past five-year period, HCI Group has increased its dividend 3 times on a year-over-year basis for an average annual increase of 7.45%.
-Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
-Right now, HCI Group's payout ratio is 34%, which means it paid out 34% of its trailing 12-month EPS as dividend.
+Taking a look at the company's dividend growth, its current annualized dividend of $1.60 is up 8.5% from last year.
+Over the last 5 years, HCI Group has increased its dividend 3 times on a year-over-year basis for an average annual increase of 7.45%.
+Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+HCI Group's current payout ratio is 53%, meaning it paid out 53% of its trailing 12-month EPS as dividend.

 Earnings growth looks solid for HCI for this fiscal year.
-The Zacks Consensus Estimate for 2019 is $4.50 per share, representing a year-over-year earnings growth rate of 39.32%.
+The Zacks Consensus Estimate for 2019 is $4.50 per share, with earnings expected to increase 39.32% from the year ago period.

 Investors like dividends for a variety of different reasons, from tax advantages and decreasing overall portfolio risk to considerably improving stock investing profits.
 However, not all companies offer a quarterly payout.

-High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
-Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
+Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
 With that in mind, HCI is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).